michaelrbock/bradfield-architecture/session-1/pre-work.md

 The **rated burst mode** of memory is normally expressed as four numbers separated by dashes.
 The first number tells you the number of clock cycles needed to begin a read operation; the second, third and fourth numbers tell you how many cycles are needed to read each consecutive bit in the row, also known as the **wordline**.
 For example: 5-1-1-1 tells you that it takes five cycles to read the first bit and one cycle for each bit after that.
 Lower = better performance.

-**Pipelining** also minimizes the effect of latency by simultaneously reading one or more words from memory, sending the current word or words to the CPU and writing one or more words to memory cells.T
+**Pipelining** also minimizes the effect of latency by simultaneously reading one or more words from memory, sending the current word or words to the CPU and writing one or more words to memory cells.

-he speed and width of the memory's bus should match the system's bus.
+The speed and width of the memory's bus should match the system's bus.
 Even with a wide and fast bus, it still takes longer for data to *get* from the memory card to the CPU than it takes for the CPU to actually *process* the data.

 #### Caches